Antoine Bailleux

-Antoine Bailleux was an 18th-century Parisian violinist and music publisher, active from 1761 to 1800 or 1801.
+Antoine Bailleux (born c.
+1620 – died sometime between 1798 and 1801) was an 18th-century Parisian violinist, composer, and music publisher.

 Biography

 Title page of the 6 Trios Op.
 28 by Luigi Boccherini (Bailleux, Paris 1779).

+Antoine Bailleux was born in France in c.
+1720.
+His earliest publications date from the 1750s, and were of his own music.
+His first known publication was of his Sei sinfonie a quatro (1758).
+He expanded into publishing music by others in the 1760s; publishing older known works from the Baroque period by French composers and new contemporary works by German and Italian composers.

+On 27 April 1765 he acquired the music publishing house A la Règle d’Or; a company which itself had previously acquired the music publishing businesses of François Boivin (c.
+1693–1733), Ballard, and M. Bayard.
+As a composer, Bailleux created six symphonies among other instrumental and vocal works.
+He was also active as a music teacher, and was the author of several music pedagogy texts which he published.

 Bailleux was music seller of the Chambre et des Menus Plaisirs du Roi between 1772 and 1778; then ordinary music dealer of the King and the royal family from 1779 to the Revolution.

-He was the main publisher of composers Jean-Baptiste Davaux, Joseph Bologne de Saint-George and Gossec but he also published works by Grétry, Jean-Frédéric Edelmann, Johann Baptist Wanhal, Ignaz Fränzl, Ernst Eichner, Dittersdorf, Ivan Mane Jarnović (Giornovichi), Karl Joseph Toeschi, Tommaso Giordani Luigi Boccherini and Wolfgang Amadeus Mozart.
+He was the main publisher in France of composers Jean-Baptiste Davaux, Joseph Bologne de Saint-George and Gossec but he also published works by Grétry, Jean-Frédéric Edelmann, Johann Baptist Wanhal, Ignaz Fränzl, Ernst Eichner, Dittersdorf, Ivan Mane Jarnović (Giornovichi), Karl Joseph Toeschi, Tommaso Giordani Luigi Boccherini and Wolfgang Amadeus Mozart.

-In 1777, he published under the number XXVI and the name Joseph Haydn, a set of six string quartets later referred to as Opus 3.

-Since the 1960s, the collection is rather attributed to great admirer of J. Haydn, and friend of Joseph Martin Kraus, the German composer Roman Hofstetter.
-This practice was quite common among publishers, wishing to improve the distribution of their production.
-Hofstetter would have sold less than Haydn.

-His Parisian addresses appearing on the title pages of his publications were: